scippie75/arch_bto_17cl63/README.md

  * makepkg -cris
  * cd ..
  * rm -rf yay

+## NetworkManager (and forticlient support)

+ * yay -Syu networkmanager network-manager-applet networkmanager-forticlientvpn-git
+ * Add line to i3 config: exec --no-startup-id nm-applet

+You should now be able to reboot and use wifi, but if you go on, you can make sure that i3 boots up nice

-# Make i3 a little more beautiful
+## Make i3 a little more beautiful
  * yay -Syu polybar rofi
  * mkdir ~/.config/polybar
  * cp /usr/share/doc/polybar/config ~/.config/polybar/config